froggestspirit/SDATPlay/README.md

 Basic Linux SDAT Player 1.4

-to build: run "sh build.sh" while in the directory. portaudio is needed.
+to build: run "make" while in the directory. portaudio is needed.

 to run: run the executable in CLI with the SDAT passed as an argument.
 If no SDAT is specified, it will look for "platinum.sdat" in the directory